 ADA & WCAG Compliance

-Many government services and activities are also provided on websites because the public is able to participate in them at any time of day and without the assistance of government personnel.
-Many government websites offer a low cost, quick, and convenient way of filing tax returns, paying bills, renewing licenses, signing up for programs, applying for permits or funding, submitting job applications, and performing a wide variety of other activities.
+Many government services and activities are also provided on websites because the public can participate in them at any time of day and without the assistance of government personnel.
+Many government websites offer a low-cost, quick, and convenient way of filing tax returns, paying bills, renewing licenses, signing up for programs, applying for permits or funding, submitting job applications, and performing a wide variety of other activities.

 Quarterly Technical & Human Audit Testing